schickele/vim-glyphtab/README.md

 ### Other OS

-Tested briefly under macOS Ventura with MacVim and `python 3.11.2` / `tkinter 8.6.13` but the widget can't close properly and ultimatly crashes MacVim.
+Tested briefly under macOS Ventura with MacVim and `python 3.11.2` / `tkinter 8.6.13` but the widget can't close properly and causes MacVim to crash.
 Apparently `tkinter` is buggy on recent macOS versions.
 Not tested on Windows.